Phone: 410-822-2929, x102

 Brynja is a member of the Maryland bar, the United States District Court for the District of Maryland, and the Fourth Circuit Court of Appeals.
 She is a member of the Talbot County Bar Association, the Maryland State Bar Association, and serves on the Character Committee for the State Board of Law Examiners.
 She is the President of the Maryland Municipal Attorney’s Association, and she is a regularly invited speaker on land use and legal issues affecting municipalities at various conferences throughout the state.
 Brynja served on the Trial Courts Judicial Nominating Commission for eight years as both a member and as Chairman, and is currently serving a third term as Chairman.
 She maintains a Martindale Hubbell AV (preeminent) rating with her peers.

 Brynja and her husband Curt live with their two children in Easton.
-She serves on the local advisory board of BB&T Bank.
 She is active at The Country School and in St. Marks United Methodist Church in Easton.
 In her free time, she enjoys reading, hiking, and long distance running.